 Coverage includes diagnostic, preventive, primary, prosthetic and complex restorative services.
-Coverage does not include routine bases under restorations.
+Coverage does not include items such as bases or protective liners under restorations.
+Those measures are incidental and included in the restoration fee.

 Coverage shall include full-banded orthodontics and related services to correct abnormal and correctable malocclusion for enrollees.
 Post-treatment stabilization retainers and follow-up visits are included in the orthodontic services.
 Effective 12/1/02, the benefit limits for orthodontic services increased to mirror Medicaid.